Why U2 Switched Gears Again With ‘Pop’

 There’s so much baggage when it comes to U2’s Pop album that it’s difficult to know where to start unpacking.
 The band’s 1997 record, with its embrace of dance rhythms and sampling – and its accompanying tour, with its arch (literally), post-modern posturing – have become so reviled as missteps that it’s not simple to get to the heart of the music.

 Well, first, context.
-By the time U2 were working on Pop, the Irish foursome had already reinvented themselves twice from their post-punk beginnings, first as earnest Americana interpreters in the ’80s, then as ironic electro-rockers in the ’90s.
+By the time they were working on Pop, U2 had already reinvented themselves twice from their post-punk beginnings, first as earnest Americana interpreters in the ’80s then as ironic electro-rockers in the ’90s.
 As Bono once put it, “We had to shoot U2 in the head before anyone else did.”

 It was a long process, perhaps made longer by the amount of collaborators U2 worked with in 1995-96.
 Producers Flood, Howie B., Steve Osbourne and Nellee Hooper brought in samples, electronic music and funk grooves to inspire the band.
 The results became unwieldy as U2 played to samples, created sounds, then re-recorded new versions of the samples and finally tried to turn the recordings into coherent song ideas.
 It was a lot to bite off, as Bono admitted.

 “We kind of knew what we wanted to do: write some great songs, but have it sound like something we’ve never done before, and we wanted to incorporate a lot of interesting music we’d been listening to,” Bono said in May 1997.
 “As we got into it, we discovered some of those ideas just were not gonna work, and we were heading down the road of creating an album that was hopelessly diverse.”